Now tracking all 5 NYC boroughs

 Request Access

-BuildFax and Verisk prove that permit history matters to insurance.
-PermitBeam is narrower and more local: a weekly territory brief for independent agents who need timely coverage conversations, not an enterprise data warehouse.
+Enterprise data providers have shown that permit history matters.
+PermitBeam is narrower and more local: a weekly territory brief for independent agents who need timely review prompts, not an enterprise data warehouse.

 100% public record data